Meet the Exoplanet Watch team

 Jeff Nee (he/him) - Education Specialist

-Education: BA in Chemistry from UC Berkeley
+Education: BA in Chemistry (UC Berkeley)

-Occupation: Education Specialist at NASA JPL
+Occupation: Educator at NASA JPL

 What do you do on Exoplanet Watch?
 “I help manage and grow this amazing community of citizen scientists.
 I connect people, I educate, and I communicate."